w3c/W3CLifecycleEventsBundle/README.md

 public function __construct($entity, array $propertiesChangeSet = null, array $collectionsChangeSet = null)
 ```
 - `monitor_collections`: whether the annotation should monitor changes to collection fields.
 Defaults to true
+- `monitor_owning`: whether owning side relationship changes should be also monitored as inverse side changes.
+Defaults to false

 #### `@On\Change`